reset/chef-validation/README.md

 version          "0.1.0"

 depends "validation"

+grouping "my_app",
+  title: "My Application"
+attribute "my_app/log_level",
+  required: "required",
+  default: "debug",
+  choices: [
+    "debug",
+    "fatal",
+    "warn",
+    "info"
+  ]
+attribute "my_app/cookie",
+  required: "required",
+  default: "",
+  type: "string"
 ```

+Attribute rules are already part of Chef metadata.
+However, they are not used at all by the Chef client application itself.
+You'll need to ensure that you still initialize attributes to their supposedly default value in an attributes file or a recipe.

-Now leverage the `validate_attributes` definition provided by the validation cookbook by placing it in one of your cookbook's recipes.
+Since Chef client doesn't do anything with these attribute definitions we need to leverage the `validate_attributes` definition provided by this cookbook.
+Place a line like this in one of your cookbook's recipes.

 ```
 validate_attributes "my_app"
 ```

+I recommend placing this in the top of your "default" recipe for each cookbook that you maintain.

 ### Compile time validation